ibm-cloud-architecture/refarch-kc/analysis/readme.md

 Steps in an 8 hour Event Storming analysis workshop of  the Container Shipping example are illustrated and described below.

-### Event Storming Step 1: capture the Domain Event Timeline
+### Event Storming the container Shipment example part1: capture the Domain Event Timeline, swwim lanes and key phases
+(This section of the example description covers activities identified as EventStorming Steps 1,2,3 in the generic description of the [Eventstorming Method](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/methodology/readme.md) . )

 The initial step in Event Storming Analysis is to capture all events, things which have happened at a point in time, and organize them into a timeline.
 * each event goes on an orange "sticky note"
 * parallel or independent processes may be separated with blue horizontal swim lanes